Duke University Hospital FG Nutrition and Dietetics Program

 prepare graduates to be experts in the field of Nutrition and Dietetics with a strong foundation from an interprofessional master’s degree.

-The MBS housed in the Duke University School of Medicine which is a professional school located within Duke University, and the experiential
+The MBS program, which is housed in the Duke School of Medicine; a professional school located within Duke University, and the experiential

 patient-centered care, accelerates translatable research discoveries, and develops innovative educational paradigms to drive improved health of